solarwinds/appoptics-apm-node/guides/instrumenting-a-module.md

 Sometimes `ao.instrument(...)` or `ao.instrumentHttp(...)` don't quite fit what is needed for a given patch.
 For these situations, you can drop down to the lower-level API.
 Those other functions are really just sugar over the `Span`	class.
-The current span reference you'd expect can be acquired via `ao.lastSpan` and, as usual, you can call the `last.descend(...)` function on that.
-The runner part is encapsulated by `span.runSync(fn)` and `span.runAsync(fn)`, with a function length based sugar wrapper around both of those at `span.run(fn)`.
+The current span reference can be acquired via `ao.lastSpan` and you can call the `descend(...)` function on that.
+The runner part is encapsulated by `span.runSync(fn)` and `span.runAsync(fn)`, with a function-length based sugar wrapper around both of those at `span.run(fn)`.
 When using the `Span` class, you will need to call both the run callback and the callback for the instrumented function itself separately.

 ```js
 const last = ao.lastSpan;